Cosmic Ray Magnetohydrodynamics: A New Two-Moment Framework with Numerical Implementation: Stability Criterion for Time Step

 \section{Stability Criterion for Time Step}

 In this appendix, we go through the traditional von Neumann stability analysis to provide guidelines for the time step $\Delta t$.
 We make several simplifications in our analysis.
-First, since our goal is to study the numerical instability attributed to the sign-flipping feature of the scattering coefficient (\autoref{eq:stscatt}) at $P_{\rm cr}$ extrema in the case where the scattering mechanism is subject to CRSI, we remove irrelevant terms including the Lorentz force terms and the $\Delta P_{\rm cr}$ terms in the equations.
+First, since our goal is to study the numerical instability attributed to the sign-flipping feature of the scattering coefficient (\autoref{eq:stscatt}) at $P_{\rm cr}$ extrema under CRSI-driven scattering, we remove irrelevant terms including the Lorentz force terms and the $\Delta P_{\rm cr}$ terms in the equations.
 Furthermore, we set the CR energy source term zero in accordance with \autoref{eq:consEcr}.
 Finally, we omit the $-(\sigma_+ +\sigma_-)F_{\rm cr}$ term in the CR flux equation because it has no sign-flipping behavior and it is therefore not the cause of the problem.
 After all the reductions, and adopting the form for the scattering coefficient from \autoref{eq:stscatt} we are left with the two following equations (assuming static MHD gas and $\vec{b}=\hat{x}$):

 We rewrite these equations by expanding advection terms $\nabla\cdot\vec{F}_{\rm cr}$ and $\nabla \cdot\mathbf{P}_{\rm cr}$ as we calculate them in our HLLE solver\footnote{Since the numerical instability is triggered near $P_{\rm cr}$ extrema where $\nabla P_{\rm cr}\rightarrow 0$, we directly plug $V^+=V_m/\sqrt{3}$ in this limit.} (\autoref{eq:HLLEflux}), and treating $\nabla \mathcal{E}_{\rm cr}$ on the RHS simply as central difference (the same way we calculate it in $\sigma_{\pm}^{L,R}$ in the code):